Streampunk/beamengine/README.md

 Before installation can take place, it is necessary to identify some connected networked resources, to include:

 * system(s)/container(s)/VM(s) to run the [Node.js](https://nodejs.org/en/) Beam Engine web apps, possibly behind a load balancer such as [NGINX](https://www.nginx.com/) or [AWS Elastic Load Balancing](https://aws.amazon.com/elasticloadbalancing/).
-* system(s)/container(s)/VM(s) to run [Redis](https://redis.io/), either a single instance, replicated or as a cluster.
-Alternatively, use a Redis-backed cache service such as [AWS Elasticache](https://aws.amazon.com/elasticache/) or [Azure Cache for Redis](https://azure.microsoft.com/en-gb/services/cache/).
+* system(s)/container(s)/VM(s) to run [redis](https://redis.io/), either a single instance, replicated or as a cluster.
+Alternatively, use a redis-backed cache service such as [AWS Elasticache](https://aws.amazon.com/elasticache/) or [Azure Cache for Redis](https://azure.microsoft.com/en-gb/services/cache/).
 * system(s)/container(s)/VM(s) to run workers written in Node.js, some of which may need access to a shared file system to persist cached data.
 * access to serverless processing capability such as [AWS Lambda](https://aws.amazon.com/lambda/) or [Azure Functions](https://azure.microsoft.com/en-gb/services/functions/) (optional).
 * systems with GPUs for workers that can do accelerated GPU processing (optional).

 It is recommended that for the distributed processing of uncompressed HD video data, all network interconnects run at speeds at or over 10Gbs.

-For development purposes, it is possible to run Redis, Beam Engine and workers all on the same system.
+For development purposes, it is possible to run redis, beam engine and workers all on the same system.

 ### Node.js prerequisites

 On x86_64 Windows, Mac or Linux platforms, Beam Engine uses the latest Long Term Support version of Node.js which is currently the most recent v10.
 Download or install Node.js from [here](https://nodejs.org/en/) or use a [system package manager](https://nodejs.org/en/download/package-manager/).

-The Aerostat Beam Engine web app and workers depend on [Aerostat Beam Coder](https://github.com/Streampunk/beamcoder), a module that is a native addon that requires compilation as part of its installation process.
+The Aerostat Beam Engine web app and workers depend on [Aerostat Beam Coder](https://github.com/Streampunk/beamcoder), a module that as a native addon requires compilation as part of its installation process.
 The Node.js native addon build tool is called `node-gyp`.
 Follow the [node-gyp installation instructions](https://github.com/nodejs/node-gyp#installation) to ensure that each Node.js system is ready to build native extensions.

 Note: For MacOSX Mojave, install the following package after `xcode-select --install`: